 - Be sure to read all guidelines for passport photos.
 You cannot wear glasses in photos.
 Don’t do anything to get your photo rejected.

 - If you find the passport requirements confusing, hire a service to renew your passport.

 - Mail all passport applications USPS Priority Mail with a tracking number or use FedEx or UPS.

-- When you receive them back from the U.S. Department of State store all important documents in a fireproof safe.
+- When you get your passport back from the U.S. Department of State, store all important documents in a fireproof safe.